cbrice72/LIBRA-App/SETUP.md

 ### *Required Drivers and Permissions*

+#### **HEBI**

+While HEBI actuators don't need any special drivers or permissions to run, you must first configure the network to be able to access them (see [docs/HEBI.md](./docs/HEBI.md) "Before You Start" -> "Networking).

+Other than that, no additional installation is required since the HEBI C++ API included with this project (`thirdparty/hebi-cpp-3.11.1`) is automatically built when CMake is run.

 #### **Maxon EPOS**

 The *driver* installation is only necessary on Windows.
 For *library* installation on Linux, see [*Maxon EPOS Library (system-wide install)*](#maxon-epos-library-system-wide-install).